Tag

 Data Poisoning and Backdoor Attacks on Foundation Models

 Training data manipulation, backdoor triggers, and Trojan attacks against large-scale models.
-What the threat model actually requires and where the defenses are in 2026.
+What the threat model actually requires and where the

 - attacks